 Online Tools Workshop – we show you one-on-one how to maneuver through your student’s Unified College Account, familiarize you with Blackboard VISTA (where your student will submit homework, find grade postings, and more)

-Hear from the VP for Student Affairs on the transition your family will undergo and how you can still play a vital, yet different role in your students’ life
+Hear about the transition your family will undergo and how you can still play a vital, yet different role in your students’ life

 Tutoring/Special Needs Services

 Faculty/Family Seminar in which guests have face-time and open dialogue with professors

 Enjoy a complimentary meal!

 Family members and friends are very important in this process and will have a big impact on the student’s college life.
 We hope to equip you through Orientation with all you will need to be ready for your new role!
 We are excited to partner with you to make you student’s college experience a success!